LinkB5 Project for Early Childhood Data Collection

 What We Do

-LinkB5 collects information about the specific places and people serving Virginia’s youngest learners.
-Information about sites includes filled and open slots for enrollment, pay ranges for educators, and information about the physical spaces where children play and learn.
-Information about site administrators and teachers includes years of experience, educational background, and language proficiency.
+The system collects program-level information including open slots for enrollment, pay ranges for educators, information about the physical spaces where children play and learn, teacher-child interactions, and curricula use.
+The system also collects information about site administrators and educators, including years of experience, and educational background.

 Featured News